 Typically, business enablement focuses on business technology and the potential it has to either facilitate or disrupt progress.
-You see, not all business technology works toward enablement.
+Not all business technology works toward enablement.
 Sometimes, business technology can keep an organization from realizing organic growth or seizing opportunities.
-Businesses operating without a scalable, integrated infrastructure might encounter growth hurdles.
+For example, businesses operating without a scalable, integrated infrastructure might encounter growth hurdles.

-Leadership has a vested interest and there is a proven ROI in developing support initiatives that enable growth.
-Not only do they have the potential to differentiate your business from that of your competitors, but they can also aid in employee retention.
+Leadership has a vested interest in business enablement.
+And there is a proven ROI in developing support initiatives that enable growth.
+Not only do these principles have the potential to differentiate your business from that of your competitors, but they can also aid in employee retention.

-While this can be difficult to remember when your servers won't communicate and your firewalls block data transfers, it remains true: business technology is meant to simplify.
-But this simplification doesn’t happen on its own.
+While this can be difficult to remember when your servers won't communicate and your firewalls block data transfers, business technology is meant to simplify.
+That being said, simplification doesn’t happen automatically.

-When you’re looking to take advantage of the benefits of an integrated infrastructure without added security risks, you need more than a just a technology solution.
-You need a partner who will help you find a custom-developed, integrated, differentiated solution.
-A solution capable of providing a pathway to achieving strategic business goals and building sustainable growth.
+To take full advantage of the benefits of an integrated infrastructure without added security risks, you need more than just a technology solution.
+You need a partner who will help you find a customized, integrated, differentiated solution to help you achieve strategic business goals and build sustainable growth.